Aderbal Lana: Coaching career

 Back to Fast for the 2010 campaign, Lana moved to Sul América in the following year, before being officially presented as head coach of Princesa do Solimões on 2 December 2011.
 In April, however, he left to take over Nacional, winning the Amazonense title before returning to Penarol on 17 July 2012.

 On 12 March 2013, Lana again returned to Nacional, but was sacked on 1 August.
 Back to Fast for the 2014 campaign, he returned to Nacional in December of that year; initially a youth coordinator, he later became the club's head coach again, being dismissed on 11 August 2015.

 Lana returned to Rio Negro on 20 August 2016, and began the following season back at Nacional before returning to Rio Negro on 7 February.
 He later took over Manaus in April, and led the club to their first-ever Amazonense title before departing in June.

 Back to Rio Negro for the 2018 season, Lana subsequently returned to Manaus before becoming an assistant coach at Iranduba's women's team.
 He was again named head coach of Nacional for the following year, leaving for Fast on 29 April but returning to his previous side on 16 June.

 Lana left Naça in February 2020, being later named Penarol head coach.
 He subsequently moved to Baré, but left the club on 7 October after alleging squad shortage.

 On 17 February 2021, Lana returned to Princesa.
 He left the club to return to Manaus on 1 November 2023, but left by mutual consent the following 12 February.

 Lana took over Unidos do Alvorada on 20 February 2024, He was presented at Monte Roraima on 16 April, before leaving on 29 May.

 On 8 November 2024, Princesa announced the signing of Lana for the ensuing season, but he departed the club 11 days later, amidst rumours to take over Amazonas FC.
 On 7 January 2025, he was in charge of the latter club during the pre-season, returning to a second division side after nearly 20 years, but left the role to become a technical coordinator on 23 February.

 On 30 October 2025, Lana returned to the role of head coach at Amazonas for the remaining four matches of the season.
+After failing to avoid relegation, he returned to his previous role.